Polina-KHV/Polina-KHV/README.md

 So wait for more interesting projects in my profile🌼.

 And yes, about hobbies!
-In a free time a practice english (now I reread Harry Potter) and learning korean (i'm a huge fan of k-pop and k-dramas).
+In a free time i practice english and learning korean (i'm a huge fan of k-pop and k-dramas).
 I also love running🏃‍♀️💜

 You can contact me here: